OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Open the HomeES6.js file in the **Scripts** folder.
 It already has some code in it.

     - A polyfill that assigns the Office.Promise object to the global window object so that the add-in can run when Office is using Internet Explorer for the UI.
 (For more information, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).)
-    - An assignment to the `Office.initialize` method that, in turn, assigns a handler to the `getGraphAccessTokenButton` button click event.
+    - An assignment to the `Office.initialize` function that, in turn, assigns a handler to the `getGraphAccessTokenButton` button click event.
     - A `showResult` method that will display data returned from Microsoft Graph (or an error message) at the bottom of the task pane.
     - A `logErrors` method that will log to console errors that are not intended for the end user.
     - Code that implements the fallback authorization system that the add-in will use in scenarios where SSO is not supported or an error occurred.

-1. Below the assignment to `Office.initialize`, add the code below.
+1. After the assignment to `Office.initialize`, add the following code.
 About this code, note:

     - The error-handling in the add-in will sometimes automatically attempt a second time to get an access token, using a different set of options.
 The counter variable `retryGetAccessToken` is used to ensure that the user isn't cycled repeatedly through failed attempts to get a token.
     - The `getGraphData` function is defined with the ES6 `async` keyword.
 Using ES6 syntax makes the SSO API in Office Add-ins much easier to to use.
 This is the only file in the solution that will use syntax that is not supported by Internet Explorer.
 We put 'ES6' in the filename as a reminder.
 The solution uses the tsc transpiler to transpile this file to ES5, so that the add-in can run when Office is using Internet Explorer for the UI.
 (See the tsconfig.json file in the root of the project.)